The local vertical density distribution of ultracool dwarfs M7 to L2.5 and their luminosity function: Samples

 The two samples cover the same area of sky and were selected by essentially identical methods using the {\em phototype} method of \citet{Skrzypek2015}.
 The method classifies objects using multicolour photometry.
 For the L dwarfs the bands $izYJHKW1W2$ were used, while for the M dwarfs the W1 and W2 bands were omitted.
 They add no significant useful information for these types.
 The accuracy of the spectral types is competitive with spectroscopy.
 For the M dwarfs the classification is accurate to better than 0.5 sub-types {\em rms}, and is tied to the optical spectroscopy of the BOSS sample of \citet{Schmidt2015}.
 For the L dwarfs the classification is accurate to one sub-type {\em rms}, and is anchored to the optical system of \citet{Kirkpatrick1999}.
 The sample is presented in Fig. \ref{fig:sample}, where each star has been plotted at the distance computed assuming that the object is single (ignoring unresolved binaries).
+Distances are computed based on the absolute magnitudes listed for each spectral type in Table \ref{tab:counts}.
+The selected absolute magnitudes are discussed extensively below, in this section.
 The sample is plotted in a different way in Fig. \ref{fig:zheight}, as a histogram showing heights from the Galactic plane, assuming the Sun lies at a height of 10\,pc above the plane.
 This plot illustrates the fact that the sample includes a large number of objects at heights $|z|<100$\,pc, and therefore is well suited to investigating the softening close to the Galactic plane.
 The survey covers an effective area of 3\,031\,deg$^2$ ($7.3\%$ of the sky), and the solid angle as a function of Galactic latitude $\Omega(b)$ is provided in Table 1 of \citet{Ahmed2019}, in wedges of angular extent $1^{\circ}$.
 The sample defined in this way has excluded from the slightly larger total sample two small areas of larger reddening, totalling 39\,deg$^2$.

 The photometry for this sample is very precise and extinction is very low.
 In the $J$ band the median photometric uncertainty is 0.016, and the $90\%$ quantile is 0.028.
 We quantify the extinction using the results from \citet{Green2018}, for a distance of 400\,pc.
 This is an overestimate of the effects of dust on the sample, but the method of \citet{Green2018} becomes too inaccurate at smaller distances to be useful.
 On this basis in the $J$ band the median extinction is $<0.02$\,mag. and for $90\%$ of sources the extinction is $<0.06$\,mag.
 For only $0.3\%$ of the sources is the extinction at 400\,pc greater than 0.13\,mag.
 Therefore we make no corrections for extinction.